 Editor's Note: The definitions of active communication and service continuity propose changes to 21.905 and need to be propagated once agreed in SA1.
 To add to 21.905 we need to consider another note for service continuity, e.g.,

 NOTE x: Examples of access changes include the following.
 From pre-5G: CS/PS domain change.
-From 5G: switching between a direct 3GPP connection and an indirect 3GPP connection.
+From 5G: switching between a direct network connection and an indirect network connection.